 Recommended Previous Knowledge

 Prospective students should check that they understand what a mathematical function is and how it can be illustrated in a graph.
-If you are uncertain about this, check your understanding in this ILE.

 Students do not need knowledge of complex mathematical methods of analysis.